joshmarnold/react-starter/README.md

 yarn vite
 ```

-This will start the Vite development server and you can view the project at http://localhost:5173.
+This will start the Vite development server, and you can view the project at http://localhost:5173.

 ### 5. Deploy with Vercel

 1. Create a Vercel Account: If you don't already have one, create a Vercel account.
 2. Link GitHub Repository:
-   - In Vercel, click on "New Project" and then "Import Git Repository".
+   - In Vercel, click on "New Project" and then "Import Git Repository."
    - Authenticate with GitHub and select your repository.
 3. Configure Environment Variables:
    -  In your Vercel project dashboard, go to "Settings" -> "Environment Variables" and add the same environment variables from your .env file.